 On encouraging trends

-Despite acknowledging that there is still plenty of work to be done to make golf more inclusive, Cathy also says that she is seeing more diversity in the game than ever.
+Despite acknowledging that there is still plenty of work to be done to make golf more inclusive, Cathy also says that she sees more diversity in the game than ever.

 Cathy says that when she first bought Pine Ridge, she said it took months before she saw a golfer who was a woman or a junior.